FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Community & Connection

 We believe that meaningful community is at the heart of a thriving co-op.
 Our desire is not only for students to learn together, but for friendships—both among children and parents—to be intentionally cultivated.
 To support this, we host a variety of outings, field trips, and fellowship opportunities throughout the year beyond our regular co-op day.
-These may include trips to the zoo or local museums, park playdates, nature hikes, and other shared experiences that encourage connection, joy, friendship.
+These may include trips to the zoo or local museums, park playdates, nature hikes, and other shared experiences that encourage connection, joy, and friendship.
 Through learning side by side and spending time together in different settings, we seek to build a strong, supportive community that grows together throughout the year.

 What are the requirements for admission?

-What does it cost to participate in the co-op?
+How much does it cost to participate in the co-op?

 Registration Fee